casbey/RecipeSharingWebsiteAD/Documentations/Requirement Specification.md

 Portability will be a core feature of the Recipe Sharing Website, ensuring that the platform can be accessed from various devices and environments.
 Key portability considerations include:
 * **Cross-Device Compatibility**: The website will be compatible with multiple devices, including desktops, laptops, tablets, and smartphones, with optimized layouts for different screen sizes.
 * **Cross-Browser Support**: The website will function smoothly across all modern web browsers, including Google Chrome, Mozilla Firefox, Safari, and Microsoft Edge.
-* **Mobile-Friendly Design**: The site will be optimized for touch interfaces on mobile devices, ensuring that users can interact with the site (e.g., browsing, uploading recipes) just as effectively on mobile as on desktop.

 # 6. Other Non-functional Requirements
 This chapter captures additional non-functional requirements related to legal compliance and data management, ensuring the system adheres to all necessary regulations and handles data responsibly.

 ## 6.1 Legal or Regulatory Requirements
 The Recipe Sharing Website will adhere to all relevant legal and regulatory requirements, particularly regarding user privacy and data protection.
 The key considerations are:
-* **Data Consent**: Users will be required to provide explicit consent before their personal information (e.g., name, email) is collected or used.
-A clear privacy policy will explain how user data is handled.
-* **Right to Access and Deletion**: Users will have the ability to view and request the deletion of their personal data (such as profiles and comments) at any time.
-This will be managed through a user dashboard where users can access and manage their data.
+* **Right to Access and Deletion**: Users will have the ability to view and request the deletion of their recipes at any time.
 * **Copyright and Intellectual Property Laws**: Users who upload recipes will agree to a terms of service policy that clarifies their ownership of the content they share.
 Users will be notified that the platform is not liable for any copyright infringements in uploaded recipes.
 * **User-generated Content**: Recipe authors will maintain ownership of their content, but they will grant the platform a non-exclusive license to display and distribute their recipes on the site.

 ## 6.2 Data Management Requirements
 The Recipe Sharing Website will have robust data management practices in place to ensure efficient storage, retrieval, and protection of user data and content.
 The following measures will be implemented:
 1. **Data Storage**:
-* **User Profiles**: User profiles will include data such as usernames, email addresses, passwords.
-All sensitive information will be stored in a secure, encrypted format in the database (MySQL).
 * **Recipes**: Each recipe will be stored with information such as title, ingredients, instructions, user ratings, and comments.
 Recipes will be indexed to allow for efficient searching by title or ingredients.
-* **Comments**: Comments on recipes will be associated with both the recipe and the user who posted them.
-They will be stored in a relational database with appropriate foreign key relationships.
-* **Favourites**: Users will be able to save recipes to their favourites.
-This data will be stored in a user’s profile and will allow easy retrieval from the database.
-* **Data Retention**: User data, including profiles and recipes, will be retained for as long as users remain active on the platform.
-Inactive users (i.e., those who do not log in for over a year) may be contacted, and if necessary, their accounts will be archived or deleted based on their preferences.
+* **Data Retention**: User data, including recipes, will be retained for as long as users remain active on the platform.
 2. **Data Integrity and Consistency**:
-The system will enforce data validation rules to ensure that the data entered by users is complete and in the correct format (e.g., valid email addresses, non-empty recipe fields).
+The system will enforce data validation rules to ensure that the data entered by users is complete and in the correct format.

 # 7. Appendix